 As a dedication, to continue the vision and legacy of Edmund Rice and the Christian Brothers, a fundraising campaign was initiated in 2011 by Br Dan Stewart and as a result a scholarship in perpetuity was established.

-One scholarship valued at $6,750 is available each year.
-The Scholarship will be paid as one $2,250 instalment per annum for a maximum of three years.
+The scholarship is valued at $6,750, to be paid as one $2,250 instalment per annum for a maximum of three years.

 Applications are assessed based on the strength of the following criteria: